AprilRobotics/apriltag_ros/README.md

 The source code in `apriltag_ros/` is original code that is the ROS wrapper itself, see the [LICENSE](https://github.com/AprilRobotics/apriltag_ros/blob/526b9455121ae0bb6b4c1c3db813f0fbdf78393c/LICENSE).
 It is inspired by [apriltags_ros](https://github.com/RIVeR-Lab/apriltags_ros) and provides a superset of its functionalities.

-If you use this code, please kindly cite:
+If you use this code, please kindly inform [Danylo Malyuta](mailto:danylo.malyuta@gmail.com) (to maintain a list here of research works that have benefited from the code) and cite:

 - D. Malyuta, C. Brommer, D. Hentzen, T. Stastny, R. Siegwart, and R. Brockers, “[Long-duration fully autonomous operation of rotorcraft unmanned aerial systems for remote-sensing data acquisition](https://onlinelibrary.wiley.com/doi/abs/10.1002/rob.21898),” Journal of Field Robotics, p. arXiv:1908.06381, Aug.
 2019.
+- C. Brommer, D. Malyuta, D. Hentzen, and R. Brockers, “[Long-duration autonomy for small rotorcraft UAS including recharging](https://ieeexplore.ieee.org/document/8594111),” in IEEE/RSJ International Conference on Intelligent Robots and Systems, IEEE, p. arXiv:1810.05683, oct 2018.
 - J. Wang and E. Olson, "[AprilTag 2: Efficient and robust fiducial detection](http://ieeexplore.ieee.org/document/7759617/)," in ''Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)'', October 2016.

 ```